MinnPost/minnpost-documentation/cms/migrate-drupal-to-wordpress.md

 5. Remember to do it for each content type we want
 6. On authors, Column 'post_author' cannot be null (set to Allow NULL)
 7. Don't forget to run the weird thing on wp-config.php and then remove it after.
+8. Possible we'll have to run the wp-config.php thing again after we figure out categories.

 #### Issues inserting comments:

 1. Data truncated for column 'comment_parent' at row 183487 (field was previously a BIGINT(20); try making it VARCHAR(255))
 2. Data too long for column 'comment_author_url' at row 252111 (field was previously VARCHAR(200); try making it VARCHAR(255))

+#### Issues with categories:

+1. They don't show up in the list of categories, even though the database has their taxonomy set to 'category' in term_taxonomy.

+#### Issues inserting users:

+1. Only authors were inserted
+2. Because of how our Drupal usernames are saved in the database (usually First Last), the URLs are capitalized and include spaces.
+We'll need to edit this to ensure the URLs match the Drupal pattern.

 #### Result numbers: